GJWT/nodeOIDCMsg/README.md

-## How to deserialize & verify standard or non standard claims
+## How to deserialize & verify required or non required claims

 A token profile’s fromJWT method can be used to decode a JWT.
 While the JWT is decoded, the backend also verifies the payload to check if it matches the expected claims.
 Claims to be verified can be passed in as key value pairs as the third parameter of the fromJwt method.
-Expected standard claim values are required while deserializing.
+Expected required claim values are required while deserializing.

 ```
 var decodedPayload = basicIdToken.fromJWT(signedJWT, secretOrPublicKey, {"iss" : "issuer", "sub": "subject", "aud" : "audience", 'maxAge': '1d', 'clockTolerance' : 10, "jti": "jti"},{'clockTimestamp' : clockTimestamp});
 ```

-Known non standard claims have to be verified by using the following parameters.For each of the following known non-standard claims (audience, iat, exp, nbf) the respective verification claims are required.
+Known non required claims have to be verified by using the following parameters.For each of the following known non-required claims (audience, iat, exp, nbf) the respective verification claims are required.

 * **Audience : aud**